tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/10-Stu_Designing_ERD/README.md

 * Create a diagram using the [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) tool.

-* When you are satisfied with the conceptual diagram, update it to a logical ERD by including column data types and primary keys.
+* When you are satisfied with the conceptual diagram, update it to a physical ERD by including column data types and primary keys.

 * Update your existing diagram to reflect the changes.